johnnykv/heralding/README.rst

 -----

 Sometimes you just want a simple honeypot that collects credentials, nothing more.
 Heralding is that honeypot!
-Currently the following protocols are supported: ftp, telnet, ssh, http, pop3 and smtp.
+Currently the following protocols are supported: ftp, telnet, ssh, http, https, pop3, pop3s and smtp.

 Starting the honeypot
 -----------------------